 The Peak District National Park enjoys an extensive public transport network, enabling you to have a full day out exploring the area without using the car.
 Getting to the Peak District couldn't be easier by train or bus, and regular services link many of the area's most popular destinations.
-And in the summer months you can try out the new hop on, hop off Hope Valley Explorer with its audio commentary and highly scenic route.

 Getting here by train